Hotspot analysis in the PEF approach

-After calculating the normalised and weighted results of all impact categories, you rank them from high to low.
-Those contributing cumulatively to 80% of the total normalised and weighted results were selected.
+After calculating the normalized and weighted results of all impact categories, you rank them from high to low.
+Those contributing cumulatively to 80% of the total normalized and weighted results were selected.
 In this case, the most relevant impact categories are: Climate change, Particulate matter, Acidification, Terrestrial eutrophication, Land use, and Fossil resource use.

 Most relevant life cycle stages and processes

 For each most relevant impact category, characterized results are calculated and the life cycle stages are ranked from high to low.
 Those contributing cumulatively to at least 80% of the characterized impacts are selected.
 In the case presented below, the most relevant life cycle stages become: Raw materials acquisition and pre-processing, product manufacturing, and End-of-life.
 The most relevant processes are identified in a similar way, for each most relevant impact category and a cumulative impact of at least 80%.

 The PEF pilot phase will soon start to test using the most relevant impact categories and life cycle stages in external communication.
 More importantly, identifying the most relevant processes and impact categories has implications for the data collection and data quality requirements.
 The data needs in the PEF pilot phase are addressed in another article.